gitKirkChan/beyond-notes/README.md

 ## Project Limitations
 Certain factors are beyond the limit of this exercise: distribution management and different environment profiles.

+Also, Maven may have issues pulling dependencies if there is a firewall.

 ### Distribution Management
 This project is too small to warrant a distribution management system.
 However, projects would have a repository(s) for Maven **SNAPSHOTS** and **RELEASES** to store the artifacts for potential software to release.